NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 - The pages within the vulnerability resource **must** be exclusive.

 One idea for data partitioning is:

-- The vulnerability resource may 2 pages.
+- The vulnerability resource contains 2 pages.
   - One page, `base`, represents the data up to a certain point in time.
   - The second page, `update`, represents the data from the last update of `base`, to present.
   - Periodically, for example once a month, the data from `update` **should** be migrated to `base`.
   - If an entry needs to be removed from `base`, `base` should be updated.
 - Other partitioning strategies are workable as well.
 It is up to the server implementation to be considerate to customers with low bandwidth or metered download allowances.

 This would allow for the client to do the following:

 1. Fetch the main vulnerability resource if available.
 1. Compare its version of the base resource to the remote one, based on the updated property.
-Redownload if different.
+Re-download if different.
 1. Compare its version of the update resource to the remote, based on the updated property.
-Redownload if different.
+Re-download if different.

 This should allow for incremental downloads over a short period of time, without an unnecessarily complex update protocol.
 Given that we're downloading a gziped version, it is unlikely that the payload size becomes a problem anytime soon.